djhshih/exercise-cpp/README.md

 in an integer array.
 In the case of ties in frequency among multiple values, return the smallest of such values.

-For example, given the values
+For example, given the values (as command-line argument inputs)

     4 4 1 2 2 2 2 3 3 3 5 5 5 6 1 5 9

-the program should return
+the program should print

     1